yash-hiru/Project-DSA-Repo/src/com/hiru/tips/StandardTemplates.md

 ##### Uniqueness

-- Typical question-- Find Permutations (Not combinations)..
-Types:
+- Typical question: Find Permutations (Not combinations)
+- Types:
     - Decision ==> ```See if``` solution exist
     - Optimization ==> ```Find Optimal``` Solution (Any)
     - Enumeration ==> ```List all``` the solutions